ysanchez3d/minesweeper_console/README.md

-run 'ruby minesweeper.rb' to run the game.
+run 'ruby minesweeper.rb' in the terminal to run the game.
 Enjoy :)